ModFest/website/static/assets/pages/building.md

 - An interactive or walk-through showcase of the mod's features, which may utilize **Item Providers** ([Glowcase](https://modrinth.com/mod/glowcase)) to allow tourists to obtain and utilize items added by the mod.
 - Up to 3 collectible **Bonus Shards** that require interacting with the mod's mechanics to obtain.
 Walk-through booths may have just one of these shards at their exit instead.
 - Credits for mod/booth creators, and a **Hyperlink Block** ([Glowcase](https://modrinth.com/mod/glowcase)) to the mod page.

+Generally, booths should:
+- Be roughly the size it takes to demonstrate your mod (no time-wasting!).
+- Have an intended path for tourists to take through the booth so they don't get lost
+- Feel like a real place in the setting of the world! a house, a shop, a spooky cave, a factory, a campsite... add lore and NPCs to your taste.
+- **Not** contain wings with vanilla / non-mod content e.g. mazes, bow shooting galleries, parkour courses

+Update your progress (screenshot, shards, tour time) any time via `/submission build [submission]`.

 ---